 I am committed to helping other seniors take full advantage of this tax relief program because I want more people to feel that sense of relief that comes from some extra money hitting the bank.

-three years that I have filed as a senior living on a fixed Social Security
+As I have mentioned earlier, for the past six years that I have filed as a senior living on a fixed Social Security

-income as my main means of financial support, I have received a total of $1,684 in Arizona State property tax credit refund money.
-Even more important, I have
+income as my main means of financial support, I have received a total of $2,717 in Arizona Property Tax Refund Credit money.
+Just as important, I have

-filed for the cost of a postage stamp in 2014, 2015, 2016 and 2017.
+filed for the cost of a postage stamp in 2014, 2015, 2016, 2017, 2018, and in 2019.